parateteena-crypto/Interns-Dashboard/README.md

 2. Short Description / Purpose

     1-2 sentences explaining what the dashboard does and why it exists.
     Example :The Interns Dashboard provides a clear and interactive view of internship-related data.
-It helps organizations track interns, understand department-wise distribution and gain useful insights for better internship management.
+It helps organizations track interns, understand department-      wise distribution and gain useful insights for better internship management.

 3. Tech Stack